 If you have not tried kale yet, now may be the time.
 This super green is packed to the max with nutrition that puts it high on the list of the world's healthiest foods.

 Even spinach cannot come close in comparison to the number of nutrients that kale provides.
-Eating kale is beneficial for maintaining healthy skin, hair and strong bones, as well as helping with digestion and lowering the risk for heart disease.
+Including kale in your diet provides nutrients that support healthy skin, hair and bones, as well as healthy digestion and a reduced risk of heart disease.

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods, all written and reviewed by our qualified nutritionist.
 It provides a nutritional breakdown of kale and an in-depth look at its possible health benefits, how to incorporate more kale into your diet and any potential health risks associated with its consumption.